desenvolvedorIcotrade/App.bot/blog/_posts/2018-07-26-go-support.md

 We wanted to launch Go support as early as possible, so have released it in alpha.
 As such, there are a couple of caveats you should be aware of:
-- **Dependabot will generate an incorrect `inputs-hash` in your lockfile** which is annoying, but the `inputs-hash` field is being removed in dep 0.5.0, which is being released in less than 24 hours. 🎉
+- **Dependabot creates dep v0.5.0 format lockfiles**.
+If you're using a previous version of dep we recommend you upgrade to v0.5.0 - it includes some big performance improvements.
 - **Dependabot will always widen `Gopkg.toml` ranges** if they need to be updated.
 That's the right behaviour for libraries, but not for applications, and we can't tell them apart.
 We'll make it configurable soon.
 - **Dependabot doesn't yet support vendoring for Go dependencies** so if you commit a vendor folder Dependabot won't update it for you.

-We'll be working to fix all of the above over the next few weeks, as well as ironing out any bugs.
+We'll be working on the above and ironing out bugs over the next few weeks.
+We'll also be looking at adding support for vgo/modules - we prefer dep's approach, but if the community settles on vgo there will be an even bigger need for a tool to help keep dependencies up-to-date.

 We'd love your help to get Dependabot's Go support perfect.
 If you have any suggestions, or if you experience any issues, please don't hesitate to